AstraZeneca/runnable/docs/concepts/dag.md

 ## Parameterized Definition

-Magnus allows dag definitions to be parameterised by using placeholders.
+Magnus allows dag definitions to be parameterized by using placeholders.
 We use [python String templates](https://docs.python.org/3.7/library/string.html#template-strings) to enable parameter substitution.
 As we use, [safe_substitution](https://docs.python.org/3.7/library/string.html#string.Template.safe_substitute) it means that we silently ignore any parameter that is not found.
-You should make sure that the parameters are properly defiend.
+You should make sure that the parameters are properly defined.

 ### Example of variables
 Assuming this is in dag-variable.yaml